Vault assesses expectedness for each Case Assessment through generated Case Assessment Expectedness records.

 When is Expectedness Evaluated

-Expectedness is evaluated upon Case creation and aggregate report generation.
-Expectedness is re-evaluated when any of the following related fields are updated on a Case record:
+Vault evaluates expectedness upon Case creation and aggregate report generation.
+Vault reevaluates expectedness when any of the following related fields are updated on a Case record:

 - Case Assessment